dzsoker023/Factorio-Access/README.md

 1. Go to https://www.factorio.com/download
 1. If needed, login using your Factorio account or Steam account.
 1. Among the install options, find the stable releases at the top half of the page.
 1. Select "Download full game for Windows".
-This will download an exe file which is the setup application.
+This will download an "exe" file which is the setup application.
 1. Run the exe file and follow the instructions.
 1. All done!
 You need to install the mod next.